Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Place the New Box Next to the Old One

 Let your cat explore the new box at their own pace.
-Keeping both boxes available for a few days can make the adjustment smoother.
+Keeping both boxes available for a few days makes the adjustment smoother.

 Choose the Right Size

 Cats prefer litter boxes that are large enough to turn around and dig comfortably.
-A box that’s too small can lead to litter box avoidance regardless of the material.
+A box that’s too small can lead to litter box avoidance.

-If you have a large cat, you may also want to look at some of the best extra large litter boxes designed to give cats more space.
+If you have a larger cat, you may also want to look at some of the best extra large litter boxes designed to give cats more space.

 Maintain the Same Cleaning Routine

 Cats respond well to consistency.
-Keeping the same scooping and cleaning schedule can help them adapt to the new box more quickly.
+Keeping the same scooping and cleaning schedule helps them adapt to the new box more quickly.

 Features to Look for in a Stainless Steel Litter Box